Costa Rica Travel Vaccines

 Costa Rica Malaria

-As of late February 2025, six malaria cases have been confirmed.
+As of April 2025, six confirmed cases of malaria have been reported.
 In 2024, the PAHO reported 232 locally acquired malaria cases in Costa Rica; 544 were confirmed in 2023, and about 406 locally acquired malaria cases were reported in 2022.
 Costa Rica's Ministry of Health has implemented a treatment and reduction strategy for Malaria, especially in low-lying zones.
 Autochthonous (local) cases in the Northern Huetar Region decreased from 378 in 2022 to 128 in 2023, and as of the beginning of October 2024, only eight cases have been reported.

 As of 2025, no WHO-approved malaria vaccine is available in Costa Rica.